stellar/system-test/README.md

 ### Development mode and running tests directly from checked out system-test repo.
-This approach allows to run the tests from source code directly on host as go tests, no docker image.
+This approach allows to run the tests from source code directly on host as go tests, no docker image is used.
-Tests will use `soroban` cli tool from the host path.
-You need to set `TargetNetworkRPCURL` to a running instance of soroban rpc.

 #### Prerequisites:

  1. go 1.18 or above - https://go.dev/doc/install
  2. rust toolchain(cargo and rustc), install the version per testing requirements or stable, - use rustup - https://www.rust-lang.org/tools/install
+ 3. `soroban`, compile or install via cargo crate a version of soroban cli onto your machine and accessible from PATH.
- 3. target network stack for the tests to execute against - need a soroban-rpc instance.
+ 4. target network stack for the tests to access soroban-rpc instance.
 You can use an existing/running instance if reachable or can use the quickstart image `stellar/quickstart:soroban-dev` from dockerhub to run the latest stable target network stack locally, or build quickstart with specific versions of core, horizon and soroban rpc first [following these instructions](https://github.com/stellar/quickstart#building-custom-images) and run `stellar/quickstart:dev` locally.
      ```
      docker run --rm -it -p 8000:8000 --name stellar stellar/quickstart:dev --standalone --enable-soroban-rpc --enable-core-artificially-accelerate-time-for-testing
      ```
- 4. locally checkout stellar/system-test GH repo and go into top folder - `git clone https://github.com/stellar/system-test.git;cd system-test`
+ 5. locally checkout stellar/system-test GH repo and go into top folder - `git clone https://github.com/stellar/system-test.git;cd system-test`
- 5. compile or install via cargo crate a version of soroban cli onto your machine and accessible from PATH.

 #### Running tests
 ```